SystemSpace/Compendium/compendium.rst

 Is soul color a thing?
 What tech/abilities let you see it?
   It is, kinda.
 Either you need to see the soul out of body or they can use their own-bound magic.
 They'll usually have one specific color.
 It means about as much as a star sign.

-When you shatter and come back, in a System like LFE, do you have the same soul just "rearranged" or is your user just attached to a new soul?
-  It's a completely new soul.
-Shattered souls are fully disintegrated into Aurora.

 Is it possible to have an idea of what you would be born as from the way you are right now?
   If you like your current form, expect something like it; if you feel like you identify with a fairy you'll become something like a fairy.